PelleLille/hsl-docs/operators.rst

 Bitwise
 -------

-Bitwise operators treat their operands as a 32 bits signed integer in `two's complement <https://en.wikipedia.org/wiki/Two's_complement>`_ format.
+Bitwise operators treat their operands as 32 bits signed integers in `two's complement <https://en.wikipedia.org/wiki/Two's_complement>`_ format.
 The result of these operators are regular :ref:`numbers <number>`.

 +------+----------+--------------------------------+
 | Test | Operator | Descriptions                   |